buildkite/build-trace/README.md

+# Deprecated

+> Buildkite no longer maintains build-trace.
+This repository has been deprecated and is no longer maintained.

 # Buildkite Build Trace

 🦑🧙🏻‍♂️ Generate a waterfall graph of the Jobs in a Build using our [GraphQL API](https://buildkite.com/docs/apis/graphql-api) and [Jaeger](https://www.jaegertracing.io).